3ml3ml/VetGeo-Main/README.md

 Stay up to date with the latest release and announcements on Twitter:
 [@vetgeodotcom](http://twitter.com/vetgeodotcom).

-PLEASE NOTE - Frequently Updated (Usually weekly)
+PLEASE NOTE - Frequently Updated (Usually bi-weekly)

 Get started at http://vetgeo.com!